 Register of visits by pastoral staff to local hospitals and nursing homes.
 Shows: date, name of person, location, reason for visit.
-May show illness and whether deceased.
+May show illness and whether or not deceased.

-Retain for 75 years, then submit to Archives and Records for archival review.
+Retain for 75 years, then submit to Archives for archival review.

+Personnel Records

-Personnel Records Schedule Number Deacon Personnel File 2012/11/49 Files maintained for the placement of deacons.
-Files may contain: personal data form; letters of appointment, application and recommendations; parish condition reports.
-Retention: Retain permanently.
-Employment Applications 2012/11/50 Record of application for employment.
-May contain: application, resume, applicant appraisal, skills test, reference checks, reject letter, etc. Retention: Retain for two years, then dispose of.
-29 CFR 1627.3 Employment Eligibility Verification (I-9) 2012/11/51 Record mandated by Immigration Reform & Control Act of 1986.
+Deacon Personnel File

+Files maintained for the placement of deacons.
+Files may contain: personal data form; letters of appointment, application, and recommendations; parish condition reports.
+Retention:

+Employment Applications

+Record of application for employment.
+May contain: application, resume, applicant appraisal, skills test, reference checks, reject letter, etc.

+Retain for two years, then dispose of.
+29 CFR 1627.3

+Employment Eligibility Verification (I-9)

+Record mandated by Immigration Reform & Control Act of 1986.
 Form is used to verify eligibility of persons for employment.

+Retain for three years after the date of hiring; or, one year after the date of termination of employment, whichever is longer.
+8 CFR 274a.2

+Job Descriptions

-Retention: Retain for three years after the date of hiring or one year after the date of termination of employment, whichever is longer.
-8 CFR 274a.2 Job Descriptions 2012/11/52 Descriptions of tasks performed by employees.
-May be created by employee, agency head, or Employee Services, however, must be approved by the appropriate authority; e.g., pastor, personnel services, principal.
-Retention: Retain permanently.
-Pastoral Associate Personnel File 2012/11/53 Personal history, vita, compensation and performance evaluation.
+Descriptions of tasks performed by employees.
+May be created by employee, agency head, or Employee Services, however, must be approved by the appropriate authority, e.g. pastor, personnel services, principal.

+Pastoral Associate Personnel File

+Personal history, vita, compensation and performance evaluation.
 Record is used primarily for statistical analysis and program oversight.

-Retention: Retain six years after termination of employee, then dispose of.
+Retain six years after termination of employee, then dispose of.
 29 CFR 1627.3 & liability under Civil Rights Act, Title VII.

-Destroy in six years.
-Payroll Administrative Reports 2012/11/54 Various Payroll reports.
-May include: check register, savings bond disbursement,
+Destroy in 6 years.

+Payroll Administrative Reports

-Various Payroll reports.
-May include: check register, savings bond disbursement, personnel master report, accrued vacation report, performance review reports, etc.
+Various Payroll reports: may include: check register, savings bond disbursement, personnel master report, accrued vacation rpt., performance review reports, etc.